 17. Monitoring and review

-This policy is reviewed every year by the headteacher and the DSL.
+This policy is reviewed every year by the Head Teacher, Executive Head Teacher and the DSL.
 Any changes to this policy will be communicated to all relevant stakeholders.

 Bullying incidents are reported to the Governors at Full Governors Meetings.